ortoklas/ml4w-radio/README.md

 ./install.sh
 ```

-Restart Quickshell after the installation.
+Restart Quickshell after the installation or Relog in.

 > **Note**
 >